 There are also different gender issues that can be prevalent when dealing with child-on-child abuse (i.e. girls being sexually touched/assaulted, or boys being subjected to initiation/hazing type violence).

 School aims to reduce the likelihood of child-on-child abuse through:

-- the established ethos of respect, friendship, courtesy and kindness. - high expectations of behaviour. - clear consequences for unacceptable behaviour. - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe. - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed.
+- the established ethos of respect, friendship, courtesy and kindness. - high expectations of behaviour. - clear consequences for unacceptable behaviour.

 11 Preventing youth violence and gang involvement